 Early Childhood Education

-When choosing an early childhood education service, think about what’s important for you and what will work best for you and your child.
+You can build on the learning your child is gaining at home by enrolling them in early learning services.
+When choosing an early childhood education service, think about what's important for you and what will work best for you and your child.

 - in New Zealand, there are a variety of early childhood education services catering for the different needs of families/whānau

 - each service works differently depending on the type of service you choose

 - children learn lots of new skills by participating in early childhood education, building on the skills they learn at home and from their families/whānau

 What are the benefits of early childhood education?